 You can anticipate receiving two checks before being fully compensated when your loss settlement is on a replacement cost basis.
 The first check will be for the actual cash value of the items.
 After you turn in proof you've replaced the items to your adjuster, you'll receive the final payment of your claim (depreciation).
 To make sure all the items lost are replaced, it's wise to keep a running list of your expenses, complete with receipts, to submit to your adjuster.

 Make Sure Your Policy Works For You

-If you're not sure whether you have replacement cost or ACV, check the Declaration page of your insurance policy.
+If you're not sure whether you have ACV or RCV, check the Declaration Page of your insurance policy.
 It will state what type of policy you have, along with breaking down your coverage, discounts, and more.
 You may find that page by pulling out the physical copy of your policy, but you can also scan through it quickly and easily by viewing it in the CFM Policyholder App.
-Meeting with your agent annually to go over your coverage and policy type can be helpful in determining whether or not your current policy works for you.
+Meeting with your local agent annually to go over your coverage tends to be most helpful in determining whether or not your current policy-type works for you.
 They're insurance experts - trust your agent to advise you on what kind of policy will best protect you as your needs change throughout the years.